Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

 docker cp /var/etcd/backups/$target etcd-restore:/data/data.current
 docker rm etcd-restore
 ```
-Change your environment type back to ‘Kubernetes’.
+5. Change your environment type back to ‘Kubernetes’.
 The system stack will launch and your pods will be reconciled.
-Note: your backup may reflect a different deployment topology than what currently exists; pods may be deleted/recreated at this time.
+Your backup may reflect a different deployment topology than what currently exists; pods may be deleted/recreated.